isabella232/journeys.en/help/using/about/aboutinterface.md

 ## Using the different shortcuts{#section_ksq_zr1_ffb}

-Here are the different shortcuts available in the Journey orchestration's interface.
+Here are the different shortcuts available in the Journey Orchestration's interface.

 _When configuring an activity in a journey:_